OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 # Building and Customizing your own Nav Server
-We want to have a Nav Server
+We want to have a Nav Server:
 - Able to read from different sources (NMEA Serial port, TCP, whatever)
 - Able to compute data
 - Able to send or broadcast data on several channels